The Aeros Loop Studio includes 3 hours of mono recording time (1.5 stereo), upgradeable to 48 hours when using SD card

 There is Bluetooth, but we have not built that feature yet however it is a good idea and we are looking into it and building it.

-The looper has been designed to sync and to lock to and generate a MIDI clock signal, as well as follow and generate start and stop commands.
-Additionally it will change song parts when it receives a transition command from the BeatBuddy, or if the Aeros is master, tell the BeatBuddy what tempo to play at, when to transition, what part to play, etc.
+Additionally, it will change song parts when it receives a transition command from the BeatBuddy, or if the Aeros is master, tell the BeatBuddy what tempo to play at, when to transition, what part to play, etc.

 We did design the looper to use the touch screen extensively, including setting up songs, and visual cues of when the recording will start and stop, etc. The basic recording functions can be done with the footswitches, but the touch screen is necessary to set up songs, choose settings, etc. However we are doing our best to design the menus on the touchscreen to have large buttons to make it as easy to operate as possible.